mmuratarat/mmuratarat.github.io/_pages/faq.md

 and negative definite if the inequality holds with equality only for vectors $v=0$, i.e., $v^{T} A v < 0,\,\,\, \forall v \in \mathbb{R}^{n \times 1}$

-Positive (semi)definite and negativ (semi)definite matrices together are called definite matrices.
+Positive (semi)definite and negative (semi)definite matrices together are called definite matrices.
 A symmetric matrix that is not definite is said to be indefinite.

 A symmetric matrix is positive semi-definite if and only if all eigenvalues are non-negative.
 It is negative semi-definite if and only if all eigenvalues are non-positive.
 It is positive definite if and only if all eigenvalues are positive.
 It is negative definite if and only if all eigenvalues are negative.